Acidic Soil- Definition And Causes

 • Granules, and

 Granular and pelletized lime is less demanding to spread.
 However, it isn’t as successful at altering the soil pH.
-Hydrated lime should only be utilized with greatly acidic soils since it is more water-soluble and can rapidly increase a soil’s pH.
+Hydrated lime should only be utilized with highly acidic soils since it is more water-soluble and can rapidly increase a soil’s pH.

 Some lime sources contain micronutrients like dolomite, which is a blend of calcium and magnesium carbonates.